I want to pay tribute to the strong women in my family who experienced breast cancer.

 Her memory loss slowly came on, like a sunny sky with threatening clouds building, over time.
 One time, when she lived in an apartment in a retirement center, I was washing her back.
 Mom was always very modest and kept her chest covered.
 The towel dropped, she looked down and silent tears came.

 “I'm an ugly old shell, looks like someone fought a war on my body.
 My poor Mom had the same thing."
+A hug was all I had to offer, I hope it helped.

 I have been fortunate with only one scare and the biopsy came back negative.
 Working as an RN on a Woman's Unit for over twenty years, I became very familiar with breast cancer surgeries and reconstructions.
 It is not the same disease that my mom and grandma had to deal with.
 There have been so many advances but many women that have the genetic trait on DNA tests opt for mastectomies and reconstructions.